mathiasertl/django-ca/docs/source/settings.rst

    The default hash algorithm for signing public keys of certificate authorities that use a ``DSA`` private key.
 The setting is also used when signing CRLs of such certificate authorities.

-   Please see :py:attr:`~django_ca.typehints.HashAlgorithms` for valid values for this setting.
+   Please see :py:attr:`~django_ca.typehints.SignatureHashAlgorithmName` for valid values for this setting.

    The default hash algorithm for ``RSA`` and ``EC`` certificates can be configured with :ref:`settings-ca-default-signature-hash-algorithm`.